 Remember when we mentioned that a solid brand name isn’t a deal breaker?
 That’s because there are a million things that go into creating and nurturing a successful, well-respected brand.
 So, while landing on a killer brand name is a huge win and certainly worth celebrating, it’s only the first step of a long journey ahead.

 The good news is you aren’t alone.
-Whether you’re struggling with brand naming or don’t know where to go next, give us a shout and we’ll get you on the right track.
-But hey, if all else fails, just have fun with it.
+Whether you’re struggling with brand naming or don’t know where to go next, give us a shout.